mayankmahajan24/QL/docs/LanguageReference.md

 ## 3.0 Data Types
 ### 3.1 Primitive Types
-All primitive data types are passed by value.
-They can each be declared and then initialized later (their value is null in the interim) or declared and initialized in-line.
+The primitive types in QL are statically typed; in other words, the type of a variable is known at compile time.
+The primitive types can be declared and then initialized later (their value is null in the interim) or declared and initialized in-line.

 #### 3.1.1 Integers (`int`)
 Integers are signed, 8-byte literals denoting a number as a sequence of digits e.g. `5`,`6`,`-1`,`0`.